CERN-IT-INNOVATION/quantum-gates/README.md

 # Unit Tests
 We recommend running the unit tests once you are finished with the setup of your environment.
-As some tests need access to IBM devices, you have to create a script token.py in the configuration folder.
-You can check the token_template.py for reference.
+As some tests need access to IBM devices, you have to follow the steps outlined in token.py.
 Make sure that your token is active and you have accepted all license agreement with IBM in your IBM account.
+Before you run the tests, make sure that the device you are testing with (the on set in tests/simulation/test_anderson_simulator.py) is available in your account and the device parameters are prepared in the tests/utility/device_parameters folder.
+In the future we might upgrade the tests and mock these dependencies.

 # How to contribute